8 Things Teachers Need if We Want To Save Education in 2024

 Is education getting better or worse?

-When we asked teachers on our Facebook Helpline group if education has gotten better, worse, or stayed the same in the last five years, the response was clear: worse.
+When we asked teachers in our We Are Teachers Helpline group on Facebook if education has gotten better, worse, or stayed the same in the last five years, the response was clear: It’s worse.
 Much worse.
 Here’s some of what they said:

 “When I started teaching 7th grade 13 years ago, I could give much more rigorous tasks, kid would read directions, write their full names on things, etc. Today, I feel like I am teaching a much lower grade level.” —Beth